Celebrate veggies all year long with a new vegetable each week! This week, we're highlighting bell peppers.

 Bell peppers are great because they have lots of color options and like I said before, they're versatile.
-I like to buy big bags of bell peppers and slice some to keep in the fridge for snacking, dice some to freeze for adding in soups, sauces, stir-fry, etc. later, and keeping some whole to use in recipes later in the week.
+I like to buy big bags of bell peppers and slice some to keep in the fridge for snacking, dice some to freeze for adding in soups, sauces, stir-fry, etc. later, and keep some whole to use in recipes later in the week.

-Bell Pepper Nutrition:
+Bell Pepper Nutrition

 *1 green bell pepper {about 1 cup chopped} has 30 calories, 0.3g fat (0.1g saturated fat), 4.5mg sodium, 6.9g carbohydrates, 2.5g fiber, 1.3g protein, 11% Vitamin A, 200% Vitamin C, 14% Vitamin K, 17% Vitamin B6, 7% Potassium